vineettalashi/Rest-api-automation-demo/README.md

 features -> Consists of all feature files
 InputJsons-> Consists of all Input jsons being used in automation

-As part of improvement, I have demonstrated :
+As part of improvements, I have demonstrated :

 1. Test Hooks @Before and @After
 2. Added data in Extent Reports (Request and Response) for more readable reports